gcasalett/the-best-github-demo/README.md

 # Welcome to The Best GitHub Demo Ever!

-Here are some commands that could be helpful: https://github.com/gcasalett/the-best-github-demo/blob/master/some-git-commands.md
+Here are some commands that may be helpful:

+https://github.com/gcasalett/the-best-github-demo/blob/master/some-git-commands.md

 ### Fun things you can do from GitHub.com: